Resources

 First Aid Bag – this is where I keep the meds I’m currently taking

-Peace of Mind On-The-Spot Relief by Origins peppermint cream
+Peace of Mind On-The-Spot Relief peppermint cream by Origins

 shower seat